-1. Take a sugarcane-to-cup tour of the Appleton Estate Rum Factory.
+1. Take a sugarcane-to-cup tour of Jamaican rum.

 The Joy Spence Appleton Rum Estate Experience is a two hour cane-to-cup tour set in the delightful Nassau Valley of the Saint Elizabeth parish.
 One of Jamaica’s most distinguished rums, Appleton is one of the few distilleries in the world to claim a terroir, that is, making a rum 100% produced in the perfect trio of unique weather, soil and topography which imparts a unique quality.
 After watching a brief documentary and learning of the estate’s history, you’ll get loads of samples along the way from the raw materials of sugarcane and molasses, to the finished product of aged rum, an all-you-can-drink rum punch and a complimentary Stormy Valley cocktail.
 Read about my experience here.